Nairobi: Early years

 In the pre-colonial era, the people of modern Kenya mostly lived in villages amongst their tribes and cultural groups, where they had rulers within their communities rather than one singular government or leader.

-In 1898, Arthur Church was first and foremost commissioned to design the first town layout for the railway depot.
+In 1898, Arthur Church was commissioned to design the first town layout for the railway depot.
 It constituted two streets – Victoria Street and Station Street, ten avenues, staff quarters and an Indian commercial area.
 The railway arrived at Nairobi on 30 May 1899, and soon Nairobi replaced Machakos as the headquarters of the provincial administration for the Ukamba province.

 On the arrival of the railway, Whitehouse remarked that "Nairobi itself will in the course of the next two years become a large and flourishing place and already there are many applications for sites for hotels, shops and houses."
 The town's early years were however beset with problems of malaria leading to at least one attempt to have the town moved.
 In the early 1900s, Bazaar Street, now Biashara Street, was completely rebuilt after an outbreak of plague and the burning of the original town.

 Between 1902 and 1910, the town's population rose from 5,000 to 16,000 and grew around administration and tourism, initially in the form of big game hunting.
 In 1907, Nairobi replaced Mombasa as the capital of the East Africa Protectorate.
 In 1919, Nairobi was declared to be a municipality.

 Growth

 In 1921, Nairobi had 24,000 residents, of which circa 12,000 were native Africans.
 The next decade saw growth in native African communities in Nairobi, and they began to constitute a majority for the first time.
 This growth caused planning issues, described by Thorntorn White and his planning team as the "Nairobi Problem".
 In February 1926, colonial officer Eric Dutton passed through Nairobi on his way to Mount Kenya, and said of the city:

-Maybe one day Nairobi will be laid out with tarred roads, with avenues of flowering trees, flanked by noble buildings; with open spaces and stately squares; a cathedral worthy of faith and country; museums and of art; theatres and public offices.
+Maybe one day Nairobi will be laid out with tarred roads, with avenues of flowering trees, flanked by noble buildings; with open spaces and stately squares; a cathedral worthy of faith and country; museums and art; theatres and public offices.
 And it is fair to say that the Government and the Municipality have already bravely tackled the problem and that a town-plan ambitious enough to turn Nairobi into a thing of beauty has been slowly worked out, and much has already been done.
 But until that plan has borne fruit, Nairobi must remain what she was then, a slatternly creature, unfit to queen it over so lovely a country.

 After World War II, continuous expansion of the city angered both the indigenous Maasai and Kikuyu.
 This led to the Mau Mau Uprising in the 1950s, and the Lancaster House Conferences, which initiated a transition to Kenyan independence in 1963.

 In the spring of 1950, the East African Trades Union Congress (EAUTC) led a nine-day general strike in the city.